Uninstall WordPress from cPanel in 6 easy steps

 Enter

 Uninstalling your WordPress site may not be the first skill you’d think to develop during your developer journey.
-However, there are cases where you may need to uninstall WordPress as part of a migration process, permanent deletion, or something else.
+However, there are cases where you may need to uninstall WordPress as part of a migration process, permanent deletion, or many other cases.

-This article explores how to uninstall WordPress from cPanel and the potential reasons why.
+This article explores how to uninstall WordPress from cPanel and the reasons that may lead you to do so.
 While it can be nerve-wracking initially, we’ll do our best to present the process in the most beginner-friendly way possible.

 Let’s get started.

-cPanel is the most popular web hosting control panel, allowing owners and admins to manage websites from a user-friendly interface.
-While some hosting services like Hostinger have proprietary control panels, most use cPanel as part of their plans.
+cPanel is one of the most popular web hosting control panels.
+It allows owners and admins to manage websites from a user-friendly interface.
+While some hosting services like Hostinger have proprietary control panels, many use cPanel as part of their plans.

-Using cPanel, the basic process is as follows:
+Using cPanel, the basic process of uninstalling WordPress is as follows:

 • Check your database’s name and associated username and password before deleting it.